WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Request access to Works on Arm
 about: Proposal for Works on Arm access
-title: 'Project name - Works On Arm Sponsored'
+title: Project name - Works On Arm Sponsored
-labels: 'hardware/ampere-altra'
+labels: hardware/ampere-altra
-assignees: 'vielmetti, kushalkoolwal, pgmwoa'
+assignees: pgmwoa

 ---

 If you are interested in filing a request for access to the Works on Arm test and CI infrastructure, please fill out the details below, or contact